 I’ve always wondered why there aren’t many savory pancake offerings.
 I love the texture of pancakes, but don’t much like sweet in the morning, especially cloying syrupy sweetness.
-I’ve always wished pancakes were salty instead of sweet.
-When I found Lail Hossain’s Bangladeshi Chapri recipe, I wondered if I could make it using pancake batter.
-The results were so delicious, I’m sure to make it many times in the future, and also try other savory pancake concoctions.
-Next week, Mexican pancakes!
+I’d always wished pancakes were salty instead of sweet.
+So when I found Lail Hossain’s Bangladeshi Chapri recipe, I decided to try making it using pancake batter.
+The results were so delicious, we’ve made it many times, and also tried other savory pancake concoctions.

 - 3 c Krusteaz Light and Fluffy Buttermilk Pancake mix